y330/q-article-audio/readme.md

 <h6>Designed and Developed by Yonah Aviv</h6>

-Note: _ALL VISUAL ASSETS ARE SUBJECT TO THE OWNERSHIP OF YONAH AVIV_, excluding feather icons imported from `svelte-feather-icons` node package

 With Q-Article Audio, <b>listen to the rest of an article</b> as a podcast within the extension popup or on your smartphone using a QR code.